-Ideally this would be the same day as your day off so you can do whatever you do to re-create yourself… reading in a coffee shop, a spot of fishing, going to the movies with your wife and so on.
+Ideally, this would be the same day as your day off so you can do whatever you do to re-create yourself… reading in a coffee shop, doing a spot of fishing, going to the cinema with your wife and so on.

 Don’t look at your outline, just let it simmer away in your subconscious.

-Having a day off is just as important in preparing for a sermon than a work day because you want to go into Sunday feeling refreshed, refueled and re-energised.
+Having a day off is just as important in preparing for a sermon than any of the other days because you want to go into Sunday feeling refreshed, refuelled and re-energised.

 Goal: To rehearse your sermon out loud until you know it instinctively.

-In a recent preaching webinar, Gavin Adams recommended practicing your sermon in full at least 5-7 times.
+In a recent preaching webinar, Gavin Adams recommended practising your sermon in full at least 5-7 times.

 Goal: Preach the word!